arturonline/docs/JVM/Java/6 Exceptions/3 Catching Various Types of Exceptions.md

 ```

 - The easiest case is if line 28 doesn’t throw an exception.
 Then the entire catch block on lines 20–25 is skipped.
-- Next, consider if line 28 throws a NullPointerException.
-That isn’t an IOException, so the catch block on lines 20–25 will still be skipped.
+- Next, consider if line 28 throws a `NullPointerException`.
+That isn’t an `IOException`, so the catch block on lines 20–25 will still be skipped.
-- If line 28 does throw an IOException, the catch block on lines 20–25 does get run.
+- If line 28 does throw an `IOException`, the catch block on lines 20–25 does get run.
 - Line 22 tries to close the reader.
-If that goes well, the code completes and the main() method ends normally.
-If the close() method does throw an exception, Java looks for more catch blocks.
+If that goes well, the code completes and the `main()` method ends normally.
+If the `close()` method does throw an exception, Java looks for more catch blocks.
 There aren’t any, so the main method throws that new exception.
 Regardless, the exception on line 28 is handled.
 A different exception might be thrown, but the one from line 28 is done.

 ```Java
 26: try {